 Our Brooklyn family law attorneys fight to help our clients secure the most favorable custody order possible.
 This initial success is crucial; however, these court orders are rarely permanent.
 Either parent and sometimes the child can experience drastic changes that require a modification in the court order.
 Also, one party may fail to comply with the court's order, forcing the other party to seek enforcement in court.
 We have a solid track record in post-divorce hearings.
 We vindicate our clients' custody and visitation rights whether they seek a modification, oppose a modification sought by the other parent, or ask the court to enforce the existing order.

 Effective Child Custody Counsel from Our Tough & Smart Family Lawyers

-Coffinas & Lusthaus, P.C. is an established family law firm serving the five boroughs, Westchester and Nassau.
+Coffinas & Lusthaus, P.C. is an established family law firm serving the five boroughs, Westchester and Nassau counties.
 Our child custody cases have set precedent for family law in New York State.
 Our Brooklyn family law lawyers intentionally limit our caseloads so we can fight for you.